darkwyld/SimpleESI/REFERENCE.md

 $esi->error_throttle = 90;
 ```

-IThe number of errors remaining (according to the `X-ESI-Error-Limit-Remain:`-header) at which to begin throttling out-going traffic.
+The number of errors remaining (according to the `X-ESI-Error-Limit-Remain:`-header) at which to begin throttling out-going traffic.
 The default is `80`.
 The ESI error limit is a number, starting at `100`, which is returned by ESI for each request and represents a count-down after which an application is denied access (for a limited time).
 It is meant to control the traffic to the ESI server and to give each application a chance to back off in cases where there is a problem.
 The number is not necessarily an indication for an application error.
 A count-down can occur for various reasons.
 The error count is valid for a limited time after which it is reset to `100`.
 SimpleESI uses a non-linear function to implement a dynamic behaviour.
 When the reported error limit drops to or below the `error_throttle` value will it pause briefly for a few milliseconds before sending out a new request.
 This pause will grow longer the closer the count-down gets to `0` and the larger the remaining time window is.

 ##### 2.7. `error_exit` (int)